The Green Party wants to ensure prosperous and sustainable livelihoods for those who live in rural Ireland.

 Nurturing organic farming

-- Expand and fund the Organic Farming Scheme to increase the market share of organic farming to 25% by 2025.
+- Expand and fund the Organic Farming Scheme to increase land under organic farming to 20% by 2030.

 - Introduce a 5% increase in subsidies for participants in the Organic Farming Scheme producing non-livestock outputs.